 Medicare changes are just around the corner – January 1, 2021 to be exact – and it’s time to adjust your current coverage to make sure it meets all of your needs.
-Seniors and family caregivers especially need to be prepared for these updates and made aware of what changes will come into effect in the coming year in order to make an informed decision when it is time to enroll or change plans.
+Seniors and family caregivers especially need to be prepared for these updates and made aware of what changes will come into effect in the coming year in order to make an informed decision when it is time to enroll or change plans and not end up over paying.
 Medicare open enrollment runs from October 15 through December 7 each year.

 The best way to prepare is simply by reevaluating your current coverage, learning about the changes occurring in 2021, and making sure you are insured and protected for the coming year.
 It’s also important to understand the difference between Original Medicare versus Medicare Advantage, and which plan is better suited for you in terms of coverage and cost.
 One thing is certain – now is the time to get started.

 Medicare Open Enrollment for 2021

 Medicare Advantage open enrollments begin on October 15 and goes through December 7 each year.
 Changes within Medicare Advantage plans start on January 1, 2021 and goes through March 31, 2021.

 The 3 biggest changes coming to 2021 Medicare plans are the expansion of telehealth services and coverage, coverage options for long-term care, and coverage options for people with end-stage renal disease (ESRD).